fensals/Clustering_Kmeans_Bisecting_KMeans/README.md

 ## Conclusion

-- 3 clusters of countries were created.These clusters are made up of countries with traits of developed, developing and underdeveloped countries respectively.
+- 3 clusters of countries were created.These clusters are made up of countries with traits of developed, developing and underdeveloped countries.

 - The Clusters created by the Bisecting KMeans algorithm are more evenly distributed than those created by the KMeans algorithm